huangzehao/caffe-vdsr/README.md

 ### Test

+1. "Demo_SR_Conv.m" is a simple test code.
+Just run it and you will get the result.

+2. "VDSR_170000.mat" is a model trained by myself.

 ## Different from original paper
+## Training Dataset
+My implementation: 91 images (with data augumentation and only factor 2)

+Original paper: 291 images (with data augumentation and factor 2, 3 and 4)
+## Multi scale
+My implementation: Casade of 2x to generate 3x and 4x result

+Original paper: Multi scale in one model
+## Training Time
+My implementation: about 30 epoch

+Original paper: about 80 epoch
 ## Performance
 ## References
 Please cite [1] if you use this code in your work, thank you!